 - d) The village-wide consultation identified a desire for means of generating energy to be incorporated into new dwellings.
 Results from Q49 show more than 55% of responses thought that 'New dwellings in Houghton should have means of generating energy (e.g. Solar tiles)'.
-Only 9.5% of respondents disagreed. - e) Featureless and window-less walls can be made to look more attractive by selective and sympathetic use of bricks to form a pattern and this will be encouraged.
-Walls built from traditional block work and finished with painted rendering, will also be encouraged in order to break up an otherwise monotonous view from the street, though placed selectively within a development, not repeated too frequently.
-A varied orientation of dwellings within a development is preferred to a too regimented approach. - f) Where a chimney is a feature of the design, it should be incorporated into an external chimney breast to break-up the unattractive impression of a slab wall. - g) Incorporation of some cladding, be that natural timber, tile, or UPVC, should be permitted provided it does not become a dominant/over-bearing feature, is easy to access for maintenance, and is in keeping with the design of buildings close by. - h) Window design should maintain a visually acceptable proportion of glass to wall when viewed from the street and should encourage solar gain, heat conservation and low maintenance.
+Only 9.5% of respondents disagreed. - e) Featureless and window-less walls can be made to look more attractive by selective and sympathetic use of bricks to form a pattern.
+Walls built from traditional block work and finished with painted rendering will also be encouraged in order to break up an otherwise monotonous view from the street, though placed selectively within a development and not repeated too frequently.
+A varied orientation of dwellings within a development is preferred to a too regimented approach. - f) Where a chimney is a feature of the design, it should be incorporated into an external chimney breast to break-up the unattractive impression of a slab wall. - g) Incorporation of some cladding, be that natural timber, tile, or UPVC may benefit a design provided it does not become a dominant/over-bearing feature, is easy to access for maintenance, and is in keeping with the design of buildings close by. - h) Window design should maintain a visually acceptable proportion of glass to wall when viewed from the street and should encourage solar gain, heat conservation and low maintenance.
 Where possible, when windows are replaced, the replacements should be in keeping with the originals in terms of design, scale and detail.
 This applies particularly to the replacement of wooden frames by UPVC. - i) Garages should be set back from the pavement, not extending forward of the building lines of dwellings and garages in the same street.
 Garages should not dominate the site, and their design should be sympathetic with that of the dwelling.
-The relationship of garages to the street scene must be a prime consideration in planning decisions.
-Garages located totally in rear gardens detract from the social space provided by rear gardens and should be avoided. - j) Over 60% of responses to the village-wide NDP Community Questionnaire agree that new dwellings should be provided with some means of harvesting surface water to water gardens, flush toilets, and/or for washing cars.
+Garages located totally in rear gardens detract from the social space provided by rear gardens and should be avoided. - j) Over 60% of responses to the village-wide NP Community Questionnaire agree that new dwellings should be provided with some means of harvesting surface water to water gardens, flush toilets, and/or for washing cars.
 Only 3% disagreed (Q49).
 Water conservation inside buildings should be maximised through appropriate specification and installation of water-efficient appliances and fittings combined with good overall plumbing design. - k) The demographic structure of the village is dynamic so that houses constructed in a conventional way are not always suitable for all stages of life.
 Recent architectural ideas have proposed the concept of the Whole-Life House which is constructed so as to be readily adapted when required to accommodate the changing physical needs of the occupants over time see Adaptive Flexibility in Housing The Whole Life House, John Brennan (2010).
-Developers in Houghton will be expected to include a proportion of whole-life dwellings in their housing mix.
+Developers in Houghton are encouraged to include a proportion of whole-life dwellings in their housing mix.